This is an awesome recipe that I got from my friend Rose who actually got this recipe first hand from a local chef in Tuscany, Italy.

-When Rose and her husband Dave celebrated their 25th wedding anniversary last year, they made a trip in the fall to Italy for this wonderful milestone.
-Their last stop on this momentus trip was Tuscany, where they spent a few days at a local B&B.
+When Rose and her husband Dave celebrated their 25th wedding anniversary, they made a trip in the fall to Italy for their wonderful milestone.
+Their last stop on their trip was Tuscany, where they spent a few days at a local B&B.

 The plan on one of the days was to go on hike, but because of the rains those plans got cancelled.
 Instead the Inn offered to give them cooking lessons on how to make pasta and a few other local favorites like tiramisu and ragu.

-I invited Rose and Dave to come over for dinner to share some of their new-found Italian culinary knowledge.
-We turned the evening into an Italian dinner party.
-On the menu were fresh pasta with homemade ragu, and tiramisu.
+I invited Rose and Dave to come over for dinner to share some of their new-found Italian culinary knowledge and we turned the evening into an Italian dinner party.
 This was a real fun evening with lots of pasta!

 This pasta making dinner is not a quick “lets make dinner” type of evening.
 This pasta making dinner party takes a little time to prepare but it is so worth it!
 You will be surprised at how much fun everyone will have and how fast the time goes by.